 Elphir smiled.
 “Stop fussing, father,” he said.
 “We have not forgotten our manners.”

-Imrahil sighed and returned the smile as he climbed out of the bath and wrapped himself in a towel.
+Imrahil sighed and returned the smile.
 “Bear with me, son,” he said.
 “We must all show our best faces today.”

-Elphir left him to continue overseeing the palace preparations and Imrahil retired to his chambers to dress.
+Elphir left to continue overseeing preparations and Imrahil retired to his chambers to dress.
 He chose a tunic and cloak of heraldic blue and white with delicate silver embroidery.
 Ciryon, his manservant, stood quietly by with a simple silver diadem bearing a single perfect pearl.

-Just as thin flurries of snowflakes began swirling in the wind, the silver trumpets sounded at the gates of the city.
-From his balcony high above the streets, Imrahil could make out the small party of travelers riding behind an escort of Swan Knights.
+Just as thin flurries of snow began swirling in the wind, the silver trumpets sounded at the gates of the city.
+From his balcony, Imrahil could make out the small party of travelers riding behind an escort of Swan Knights.
 Besides his beloved Nerdanel on her dappled mare, one of their guests was well known to him, and he could not help but smile at the familiar figure of Legolas the Elf on his beloved Rohirric stallion.
-The other was a welcome stranger, and the sight of him filled the Prince of Dol Amroth with some measure of childlike excitement.
+The other was a welcome stranger, and the sight of him filled the Prince of Dol Amroth with a measure of childlike excitement.

-Imrahil descended through the heart of the palace to the front doors with purposeful strides, stepping out into the cold to take his place at the top of the grand stairway with his sons and the attendants of his household.
+Imrahil descended through the heart of the palace to the front doors, stepping out into the cold to take his place at the top of the grand stairway with his sons and the attendants of his household.
 The frosty wind whipped the banners along the causeway into a frenzy, but the ranks of Swan Knights on either side stood as immovable as stone.

 Amrothos, his third son, appeared at his side, panting after a brief sprint through corridor.
 “Do you think he will be anything like the old stories say he is?” he asked with a wry smile.

-“I think it might be best not to mention the old stories at all,” Imrahil replied, remembering how those tales had paled in comparison to the Lords of Rivendell and Lórien when they had appeared in Gondor six years ago.
+“I think it may be best not to mention the old stories at all,” Imrahil replied, remembering how those tales had paled in comparison to the Lords of Rivendell and Lothlórien when they had appeared in Gondor six years ago.
 Now even they had gone forever from the world of Men, leaving only one, the last Elven king in Middle-earth.